Azure/azure-rest-api-specs/specification/hdinsight/resource-manager/readme.md

 ### Tag: package-2023-04-15-preview

-These settings apply only when `--tag=2023-04-15-preview` is specified on the command line.
+These settings apply only when `--tag=2023-04-15-preview` is specified on the command line, add a new field to control use secure channel during creation.

 ``` yaml $(tag) == 'package-2023-04-preview'
 input-file: